hasura/graphql-engine/packaging/cli-migrations/v3/README.md

 # CLI Migrations

-This docker image provides a method to run migrations and metadata at docker entrypoint.
+This docker image provides a method to run migrations, metadata and seeds at docker entrypoint.
 A temporary server is booted, with the migrations API allowed, securely through localhost.
-Once migrations and metadata have been applied, the server will reboot in a secure mode for inbound graphql usage.
+Once migrations, metadata and seeds have been applied, the server will reboot in a secure mode for inbound graphql usage.

 See [./docker-entrypoint.sh](docker-entrypoint.sh)